Kingsford-Group/ribomap/README.md

     --out ../outputs/GSM546920_filtered_sequence.profile \
     --offset 15

-Please connect the parameter flags with the parameters with space.
+Please connect the parameter flags and the parameters with ` ` (space).

 Ribomap output files
 ------